SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 #### Memory Total

-The **Memory Total** Indicator returns the total memory available expressed in GiB.
+The **Memory Total** indicator returns the total memory available expressed in GiB.
 Currently, the total memory can be displayed for the last 15 minutes.

 Total memory can be expressed using the **Average** aggregation method (although the value of this metric should remain the same, unless you modify your host’s specification).